jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step1.md

 ./init.sh
 ```

-This will start a kubernetes cluster and deploy some pods to the cluster.
+This will start a minikube kubernetes cluster.
+It will also add single deployment containing a http server which will be deployed into three replica pods.